The Hundred: Manchester Originals beaten as play-off chances dented and Trent Rockets' hopes stay alive

 Gaur conceded just three runs and took one wicket while bowling 10 balls in a row at the start of the game.

-None of the top four made double figures with Mooney and Kathryn Bryce out for ducks, while top-scorer Seren Smale (29 off 34) was caught ramping the impressive Megan Schutt (3-14).
+None of the top four made double figures with Mooney and Kathryn Bryce out for ducks - Mooney falling to Megan Schutt after Bryce was needlessly run out - while top-scorer Seren Smale (29 off 34) was caught ramping the impressive Schutt (3-14) as the Phoenix bowler bagged two wickets in as many balls.

 Rockets beat Fire as Gardner stars in Cardiff

-Earlier on in Cardiff, Rockets skipper Ash Gardner shone with bat and ball in her side's win over Fire.
+Earlier on in Cardiff, Rockets skipper Ash Gardner shone with bat and ball in her side's 23-run win over Welsh Fire.

-Gardner then bagged the key wickets of Sophia Dunkley (26) and Matthews (18) to help restrict Fire to 122-9 in Cardiff, with compatriot and fellow spinner Alana King striking three times.
+Gardner then bagged the key wickets of Sophia Dunkley (26) and Matthews (18) to help restrict Fire to 122-9, with compatriot and fellow spinner Alana King striking three times.

 Rockets now need Originals and Spirit to lose their final group matches and then beat Phoenix on Wednesday to stand a chance of reaching the play-offs.

-Fire were already out of play-off contention and will now hope to avoid the wooden spoon - although they will have to defeat Brave on Thursday afternoon to have any hope of that.
+Fire were already out of top-three contention and will now hope to avoid the wooden spoon - although they will have to defeat Brave on Thursday afternoon to have any hope of that.

 How do matches work?